Charles Penzone’s Big Bang: Growth Through Technology

 The six Charles Penzone salons in the Columbus, Ohio-area, do all this and more every day—smoothly and efficiently.
 The salons have a reputation for being the very best, and utilizing technology has become the key to a happy, productive team who provide the very best customer experience.

-After a couple decades of using an unsupported, antiquated software system, The Charles Penzone salons went live with SalonBiz Enterprise (also known as SalonBiz HA) on April 1, 2014.
+After a couple of decades of using an unsupported, antiquated software system, The Charles Penzone salons went live with SalonBiz on April 1, 2014.
 The salons use everything in the SalonBiz arsenal, including online booking and the SalonBiz Stylist App.
 This version is great for any salon, but especially larger salons and spas with multiple locations as it has lots of bells and whistles.
-In addition, SalonBiz handles all the upgrades and back-ups.
+In addition, SalonBiz handles all the upgrades and backups.
 Then the salon accesses it via a secure connection so it’s not installed on one machine.

 “Before we implemented SalonBiz, our legacy software would have weekly outages and we couldn’t trust the numbers it generated,” says Masood.
 “In order to have a platform for growth, we needed an infrastructure overhaul.”

 Rolling out a new system like this in six locations is no small feat.
 To make the process as smooth as possible, Masood says they did a pilot program first with senior directors, who played around with the software’s stylist app.
 They were then able to answer questions and troubleshoot areas before it was introduced to the rest of the team.

 “We went location by location and created a how-to guide on how to get the app on your phone, how to use it and how to understand the stats,” says Masood.

 Training only took about two weeks, and nobody ever looked back.